 In a way, it is like Leo Buscaglia's bedtime story, Freddy the Leaf.
 In that book, Freddie asks another leaf on the tree what the meaning of life is, and why leaves blossom, grow, and then turn brown and die (and fall off the tree).
 For some reason, the "wise old leaf" knows all the answers to life, but of course, that leaf is the same age as Freddie and has basically the same life experiences.
 How does he know all the answers?

 The same is true with Gurus, or priests or Popes or Imams or whoever.
-These are not people much older than you are, and their life experiences, in many cases, are less than yours (what does a Priest really know about getting a job, paying bills, or dealing with a spouse or children, anyway?).
+These are people not much older than you are, and their life experiences, in many cases, are less than yours (what does a Priest really know about getting a job, paying bills, or dealing with a spouse or children, anyway?).
 And for that reason, many Gurus love to grow their hair long and wear long beards to make themselves look wise and older and mysterious - because if you saw them clean-shaven with a haircut, you'd realize they were just some dumb kid, not much unlike yourself.

 Find your own answers - and they are not answers you can pay $500 to learn at a seminar.
 For sure, read and study and explore and analyze what others have to say - critically.
 But don't assume what anyone else has to say is somehow handed down from on high.
 Even what I have to say in this blog - especially what I have to say.
 What the fuck do I know, after all?